scantist/user-docs/docs/en-US/Settings/Integrations-Settings/Jira.md

 <hr style="border:2px solid gray" />

-With the Jira integration, {{companyConfig.COMPANY_NAME}} can automatically create issues in Jira for any vulnerabilities or security issues identified during scans.
+With the Jira integration, {{companyConfig.APP_NAME}} can automatically create issues in Jira for any vulnerabilities or security issues identified during scans.
 This allows developers to quickly identify and address potential security risks and helps to ensure that software is developed and released securely.
 The integration also allows for easy tracking and management of the progress of reported issues to ensure they are resolved effectively and efficiently.

 … steps …